Virtual Regatta for Volvo Ocean Race

 After twelve years of absence, the Southern Ocean Leg 3 is in progress again.

-Trying to escape from the first Southern Ocean storm.
+I was trying to escape from the first Southern Ocean storm.

 Virtual skippers in company with real Volvo Ocean 65 yachts just a couple of days after the start of Leg 3 from Cape Town to Melbourne.